-As you can see in this example with Tutor Doctor I asked a question that’s specific to what I needed and would unlikely be able to be answered in the FAQs.
+As you can see in this example with Tutor Doctor, I asked a question that’s specific to what I needed and would not be able to be answered in the FAQs.

 The representative couldn’t answer the question and promptly asked for my details to put me through to a person who could go through a tailor-made plan with me and offer additional support.

-Thanks to the messenger representative and the quick 90-second reply the business now has a new lead with all the relative contact information.
+Thanks to the messenger representative and the quick ninety-second reply, the business now has a new lead with all the relative contact information.

 “We run a local independent business and I was looking at the possibility of using your software to integrate with X and X specifically, but I need X amount of licenses.
 What’s the difference in pricing and how complicated is the management of these licenses?”

-Good luck answering that in detail on your FAQ page and if you’re not answering that question quickly which might be a deal-breaker to that lead, they’re likely going elsewhere.
+Good luck answering that in detail on your FAQ page, and if you’re not answering that question quickly it might be a deal-breaker to that lead; they’re likely going elsewhere.